 Most ships have self-service laundry rooms with ironing boards.
 On most mainstream and premium cruise lines, you’ll have to pay to use the washers and dryers.
 On luxury lines like Crystal, Regent, Seabourn, Silversea and Regent, the self-serve laundry is complimentary.
 Don’t want to waste valuable vacation time doing laundry?
 Then send your clothes to the ship’s laundry or dry cleaner; there will be a per-item charge.
 During the cruise, many ships offer a “laundry bag special”: For a set fee (usually $10-$20), laundry crew will wash everything you can cram into the laundry bag.

 I hope this helps answer some of your questions regarding a cruise.
 Please feel free to ask me any additional questions in the comment box.
-Get your Hot Cruise Deals now.
+For more information on cruising, read The Best Cruise Vacation Tips here.